cemvarol/AZ-303-Labs/Lab-07/Lab-07.md

 2. Test the RBAC role assignment

+3. Remove Azure resources deployed in the lab

 #### Task 1: Create an RBAC role assignment

 1. In the Azure portal, navigate to the **AZ-303Lab-07** Resource